jeffThompson/SmartphoneTripodKickstand/README.md

 [https://amzn.com/B00WFNNNCC](https://amzn.com/B00WFNNNCC)
 * 1 @ 0.0355" diameter x 1.125" long music wire
 [http://www.mcmaster.com/#9495k79/=14clyer](http://www.mcmaster.com/#9495k79/=14clyer)
-A small piece of spring steel wire works very well, but you can also use a cut-off drill bit or paperclip; superglue it into one end of the hinge to keep it from fallling out
+A small piece of spring steel wire works very well, but you can also use a cut-off drill bit or paperclip; superglue it into one end of the hinge to keep it from fallling out – adding a slight bend can help add some tension in the hinge and keep it in place when adjusting

 And one of the following: